bibmode/memogen-backend/README.md

-# Frontend Mentor - Rock, Paper, Scissors solution
+# Memogen Notes and Todo-list Application - Backend

-This is a solution to the [Rock, Paper, Scissors challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is the backend source files with the APIs needed for my first CRUD notes and todo list manager application.

 ## Table of contents